glorious-codes/glorious-triven/README.md

 module.exports = {
   title: 'Your Blog Title',
-  // Used as browser window title on homepage.
+  // [Required] Used as browser window title on homepage.
   // Default: Triven.
-  lang: 'pt-BR',
-  // Used as default language for articles and homepage.
-  // Default: en-US.
   url: 'https://rafaelcamargo.com/blog',
-  // Production URL where the blog will be deployed to.
+  // [Required ]Production URL where the blog will be deployed to.
   // Used to build absolute URLs on RSS Feeds.
   sourceDirectory: './posts',
   // Directory where triven will look for markdown files.